Do vaccines really protect your dog?

 Nope.
 The most recent 2017 Canine Vaccination Guidelines were no different.

-Vets are still sticking to the three year interval (which research has repeatedly shown is excessive).
+Vets are still sticking to the three year interval.

-And according to a major vaccine manufacturer, 60 percent of vets still vaccinate every year.
+They say a whopping 60 percent of vets still vaccinate every year.

 Titer Testing: Putting Science Behind Vaccination

-Until recently, vaccine schedules have been based on nothing more than speculation.
+Until recently, vaccine schedules were based on nothing more than speculation.

 Why are vets so quick to give your dog life-saving vaccines, but not life-saving titer tests?

-But recently, that’s all changed.
+But now that’s all changed.
 You and your vet can finally put an end to dangerous and unscientific vaccine schedules.